paulbrodner/paulbrodner.github.io/_posts/2022-05-04-take-a-break-python-package.md

 This is the full screen image that will show a random image
 ![](/images/posts/take_a_break.png)
-It has also a the joke displayed at the bottom and also some menus to access the settings dialog:
+It has also a joke displayed at the bottom and also some menus to access the settings dialog:

 ![](/images/posts/take_a_break-settings.png)
 Here I can update the link to the url resource and also the reminder alert